tprasadtp/ubuntu-post-install/docs/tasks.md

 ## Install Static binaries to /usr/local/bin

-This will install binaries `bin.list` or YAML config under `config.install.binaries`.
+This will install binaries in YAML config under `config.install.binaries`.

 - **Simulate** option **will** download the package but not install it.
 - Configuration is similar to deb files mentioned above.
 First part is the URL to the binary file followed by ',' and name of the binary.